Sammie123/wildlife_tracker/README.md

 ### Added features/re-written/refactored

-I added update/delete methods for EndangeredAnimal.java and Sighting.java.
-Rework the routing for the update/delete function for endangered animal and non-endangered animals.
-Add Timestamp for each class and abstract class(Animal.java).
+I added update/delete methods for EndangeredAnimal.java and rework the routing for the update/delete function for endangered animal and non-endangered animals.
+Add Timestamp for each class and abstract class(cell.java).

 ### Setup